okx/okexchain-docs/docs/swap/swap-guide-cli.md

 ### Remove liquidity
 Liquidity providers use the removeLiquidity function to withdraw their portion of the reserves.

 Liquidity is withdrawn at the same ratio as the reserves at the time of withdrawal.
-If the exchange rate is bad there is a profitable arbitrage opportunity that will correct the price.
+If the exchange rate is not attractive, a profitable arbitrage opportunity will correct the price.
 ```bash
 $ okexchaincli tx swap remove-liquidity --liquidity [amount] --min-base-amount [amount token] --min-quote-amount [amount okt]
 ```
-- --liquidity:  the amount of the token (liquidity providing certificate) user want to burn.
+- --liquidity: the amount tokens (liquidity providing certificate) users want to burn.
 - --min-base-amount: the minimum redeemable amount of base token.
 - --min-quote-amount: the minimum redeemable of the quote token.

 Example: